 The photo is me with my two kids; Carter & Kaylee & my wife Allie

 It is also important for me to say that Jesus Christ is my Lord and Savior.
 Everything in my life I owe to him and I'm forever grateful for his grace and forgiveness.
 I often extend and share those things that Jesus has done for me to my players.
 I also try to relate scripture's teachings to baseball to help my players understand God's grace that can relate to them in a modern way.
-With all the wonderful things that have happened in my life, it would be selfish of me not to share those things with others so that if they don't have that in their lives, I can help them find it.
+With all the wonderful things that have happened in my life, I've found myself feeling obligated to share these things with my players so that if they don't have that in their lives, I can help them find it.
 This by no means makes me perfect because I am far from that.
 But, I've learned through God's grace and forgiveness that my mistakes don't have to define me and that my belief in him does.

 I played collegiately for Madison College and the University of Wisconsin-Milwaukee.
 In Madison, I learned from Leo Kalinowski and Brad Woodall.
-Kalinowski guided Madison to 3 National Titles and is a highly regarded coach in the midwest for the past 30 years.
+Kalinowski guided Madison to three National Titles and is a highly regarded coach in the midwest for the past 30 years.
 In addition, former major league pitcher and star at the University of North Carolina, Brad Woodall, was my pitching coach.
 I learned a great deal from him on how to be mentally and physically prepared each time I took the field.
 After my two years in Madison, I left being the schools all time record holder in innings pitched and second all time in strikeouts.
 At Milwaukee, I earned all Horizon League honors my senior year after going 8-2 while winning a school best 8 games in a row.
 Scott Doffek, Cory Bigler and former Milwaukee Brewer pitcher Jerry Augustine were my coaches and I learned a lot from them as well on all aspects of the game.

 I also played in the prestigious Northwoods League from 2003-2005 for the Mankato Moondogs and the Wisconsin Woodchucks.
 In 2005, I set a Northwood League record in saves with 19.
 In addition, I held a .050 ERA and only gave up 2 runs the entire summer in earning First Team Northwoods League Honors.